bonniepeters/100DaysOfCode/logs.md

 **Accomplishments:**
 1. I broke the coding silence!
 2. Finished the [Convert boolean values to strings 'Yes' or 'No'.](https://www.codewars.com/kata/53369039d7ab3ac506000467/javascript) on Codewars.
+2. Finished the [Convert a Number to a String!](https://www.codewars.com/kata/5265326f5fda8eb1160004c8/javascript) on Codewars.

 <details><summary>Code</summary>
 <p> Convert boolean values to strings 'Yes' or 'No'.